Enneagram types being ghosted

 Fri Feb 10 2023

-In the perplexing realm of modern relationships, ghosting has emerged as a bewildering phenomenon, leaving those on the receiving end grappling with feelings of confusion, rejection, and abandonment.
-It’s essential to recognize that our individual responses to ghosting can vary significantly, shaped by our unique personalities and perspectives.
-In this captivating exploration, we’ll uncover the influence of ghosting on mental health through the lens of the Enneagram.
-We’ll delve into how each Enneagram type experiences and copes with the unsettling aftermath of ghosting, and offer empowering strategies for healing and personal growth.
-Join us as we navigate the intriguing interplay between ghosting and the Enneagram types.
+It’s important to recognize that not everyone responds the same way to ghosting and our response is shaped by our personalities and perspectives.
+Below we’ll uncover the influence of ghosting on mental health through the lens of the personality system called the Enneagram.
+We’ll go into how each Enneagram type experiences and copes with the unsettling aftermath of ghosting, and offer strategies for healing and growth.

 Type Two: The Helper